Cargo Lashing and Securing Services in Vietnam

 • Lifting points and securing points, if available

-• Stowage location: hold, deck, flat rack or other arrangement
+• Stowage location: hold, deck, flat rack or other position

 • Vessel name and ETA, if available